 This is a very simple yet very efficient mudroom design inspiration.
 The mudroom is located right by the laundry area, so any dirty jackets or coats can do directly to the laundry’s hampers.

-Because the laundry area usually also provides plumbing and sink, you can also easily add a small washing area should you need to wash or hands and feet first.
+Because the laundry area usually also provides plumbing and a sink, you can also easily add a small washing area should you need to wash or hands and feet first.

-Mudroom Additions to Consider
+Mudroom Addons to Consider

 Here are common mudroom additions that you should consider in your space:

-Mudroom Cabinets
+Cabinets

 Cabinets can also be used to store items such as sports equipment, inflatables, and other items you don’t use much indoors.
 You can use wood or steel material for your cabinets, depending on its intended use.